typemill/typemill/readme.md

 ## Installation

-Download TYPEMILL from the [TYPEMILL website](http://typemill.net) or clone this repository with git.
-Open your git command line (e.g. gitbash), go to your project folder (e.g. htdocs) and type:
+Download TYPEMILL from the [TYPEMILL website](http://typemill.net), unzip the files and you are done.

+If you are a developer, you can also clone this repository.
+To do so, open your git command line (e.g. gitbash), go to your project folder (e.g. htdocs) and type:

     git clone git://github.com/trendschau/typemill.git